Apmats/greekstemmerjs/README.md

 ```sh
 $ gulp benchmark
 ```
 That should give you an idea of the output of the stemmer to see if it fits your needs or if it needs further tuning.
+Tuning can be done either by adding manual exceptions in the config files or by forking and doing it in the stemmer code.

 ## License